 It is not clear where the moldy melon came from, or how random this discovery truly was.
 Was she simply an errand girl to collect rotting fruit?
 Did her know-how and experience in bacteriology assist her in selecting the moldy melon that saved humanity?
 Regardless, this moldy cantaloupe had a different kind of mold growing on it, Penicillium chrysogenum, which produced 200x more penicillin than Fleming’s strain, Penicillium notatum.
 This was the missing piece!
 With this new strain, penicillin could now be marketable!

-So was Mary soaking up the media fame and stretching the truth to her contributions?
+So was Moldy Mary soaking up the media fame and stretching the truth to her contributions?
 Did the media do that on their own as they so often do?
-Or was her contributions cast aside for being a woman?
+Or were her contributions cast aside for being a woman?